 - Ms. Fanservice: To ludicrous degrees.
 Her original outfit is a very skimpy tribal bikini and her theme music is cheesy saxophone.
-She remains this trope even after she abandoned her tribal outfit: her clothes in Assault and Command completely cover her body, but they are also form fitting and really draw attention to her ample chest◊.
+Continues even when she switches to higher tech flight suits: her clothes in Assault and Command are more covering, but they are also form fitting and show some décolletage◊.
 There are a large number of people who know nothing about Star Fox, but are aware of Krystal solely for this reason.

 - Nice Girl: She is shown to be a very friendly, polite and caring individual who is always willing to help others out.
 She even put her search for the answers to her planet's destruction on hold so she could respond to a distress signal.

-- Nubile Savage: She's a tribal girl from Sauria - a jungle planet with no advanced culture to speak of.
+- Nubile Savage: She's a tribal girl from Cerinia, a destroyed world that seems to have prefered magic and/or psychic powers over technology.
 Despite this, she's the Ms. Fanservice of the Star Fox series.